-Spartan's ablative copolymer base contains 45% copper and renders a smooth finish with a high level of durability and abrasion resistance.
+Spartan's ablative copolymer base contains 38% copper and renders a smooth finish with a high level of durability and abrasion resistance.
 For universal application over all types of properly prepared bottom paints (except aluminum).
-For use on fast fiberglass boats, as well as wood and steel hulls.
+For use on fast fiberglass boats, as well as wood, steel, and iron hulls, below the waterline only.

-Available in Blue and Black, in quart and gallon sizes; Red and Teal in gallons only.
+Available in Blue and Black, in quart and gallon sizes; Red and Green in gallons only.

-Buy a Gallon and get a free roller & metal tray kit, paint suit, abrasive pad, 1 pr latex gloves, 1 roll of masking tape, & 2 wooden stir sticks.
+Buy a Gallon and get a free roller & metal tray kit, paint suit, abrasive pad, 1 roll of masking tape, & 2 wooden stir sticks.

-Buy a Quart & get 1 pr of latex gloves, abrasive pad, & a 10" stir stick.
+Buy a Quart & get an abrasive pad & a 10" stir stick.

 The item was added to your wishlist.